allan-gilber/backend-challenge-2022-covid-daily-cases/README.md

-## IMPORTANT
+## .ENV - IMPORTANT
 Don't forget to config the local variables in a ".env" file located in the root folder of the project.
-Just create a new file named ".env" and insert the following text:
+Just create a new file named ".env" and insert the following text, substituting with your information:
 ```
 DB_HOST = (link to your host)
 DB_USER = (user)